 So in conclusion, are foam rollers worth it?

-Knowing what they are used for, how they work and the little bit of science out there to support them, are they worth it?
+Knowing what they are used for, how they work, and the little bit of science out there to support them, are they worth it?
 It’s up to individual interpretation.

 We know trigger points happen.
 A lot.
 Whether you’re a fitness enthusiast or you work at a desk all day, your muscles take a beating through overuse, poor posture, lack of movement, etc. And we know the mechanics behind self-myofascial trigger point release and how foam rollers can help with that release.

 Personally, I think I’ve had knots in my back since 2003.
-Whether they started because of riding horses (and falling off a lot), sport injuries, working at a desk for 12-hour-shifts, or momlife and constantly chasing Zoom and Speedy around, I know this is one tool in my toolkit to combat the tightness.
+Whether they started because of riding horses (and falling off a lot), sports injuries, working at a desk for 12-hour-shifts, or momlife and constantly chasing Zoom and Speedy around, I know this is one tool in my toolkit to combat the tightness.

 One of my favorite thing about the foam roller is how easy it is to use — I just grab it, hit the floor, and voila.
 It’s perfect for a break between projects, or as an after-the-kids-go-to-bed tension release.